ScottIngram/UFO/README.md

 A World of Warcraft addon

 ---
-#### September 12, 2023 - New Feature:  RANDOMIZE !

-In the options screen, you can now individually configure the left / middle / right / etc mouse buttons to:
-- Trigger a **Random** button
-- Trigger the **First** button
-- Open the flyout (the standard behavior)

-This opens to door to random favorite mounts or pets or hearthstones :-)

----

 UFO lets you create custom actionbar flyout menus similar to the built-in ones for mage portals, warlock demons, dragonriding abilities, etc.  But with UFO, you can include anything you want: